The following post is from Lisa of 7 Tips for Seasonal Decorating:

 3. Use basic pieces that can easily change.

 I like the layout of my shelves, so I keep the main pieces and change the detail for the season.
 My “cages” transform easily from fall to winter without redesigning the whole shelf.
-The same goes for the wall over my couch…..I just change out the contents of the frame.
+The same goes for the wall over my couch…..I just changed the contents of the frame.
 Quick and easy!

 4. Use just one or two colors.

 Using only two colors (or even just one!) makes it easy to make a big impact when decorating for the seasons.
 The obvious choice for Christmas is red/green.
 But you can vary to colors you like.
 I like the red, but the traditional green just didn’t fit my style.
 So I added teal instead.
 Using just those two colors for the holidays makes it easy to quickly create a lovely Christmas home.
+You can also check online for personalizable Christmas ornaments wholesale.

 5. Don’t forget the decor you can’t see.